-I’d like to introduce you to the Locked and Loaded Bag sewing pattern!
+I’d like to introduce you to the Locked and Loaded Bag sewing pattern, available as!
 This is a large bag that many of my pattern testers have deemed a confident-beginner bag (the lining zipper pocket is what possibly carries it over into the intermediate level).
 The pattern features templates needed to make the pattern, 12 pages of sewing instructions, as well as 27 full-color step-by-step photos.

 This lovely bag is round and large enough for all of your essentials!
 The bag features an adjustable strap, inner zippered pocket, and the icing on the cake is the metal twist lock, which is easy to insert with a little dab of fabric glue!
 You’ll just love the functionality of it!